-4.9 Supply Connections
+4.6 Supply Connections

 The water, syrup, and gas connections can be found at the back of the dispenser.
-All dispensers will have a bulkhead label near the bulkhead fittings illustrating which supply line connects to each fitting (Figure 4.3).
+All dispensers will have a bulkhead label near the bulkhead fittings illustrating which supply line connects to each fitting (Figure 4.1).
 The label will differ in size and shape based on the dispenser model.
 Please refer to the "Bulkhead Fittings" table in this section for additional information on the different connections.

-Figure 4.3 Bulkhead Fittings Label Location
+Figure 4.1 Bulkhead Fittings Label Location

-Bulkhead Fittings Fitting Label Description O H2O Water supply connection.
-O CO2 Carbon dioxide supply connection (for standard configurations).
-O N2 Nitrogen supply connection (for nitrogen configurations). 🙆 MAIN GAS Connection for gas driving pumps, active charge system, and pneumatic faceplate on universal gas configurations.
-Can be compressed air, CO 2 or N 2 . 🙆 GAS 1 Connection for gas being injected into product (for multi-flavor dispensers only).
-Can be CO_2 or N_2 .
-Gas 1 supplies barrel 1 on universal gas configurations. 🙆 GAS 2 Connection for gas being injected into product (for multi-flavor dispensers only).
-Can be CO_2 or N_2 .
-Gas 2 supplies barrel 2 on universal gas configurations.
-SYRUP X Base syrup connection.
+Bulkhead Fittings Fitting Label Description O H2O Water supply connection O WATER Water supply connection.
+(CO2 Carbon dioxide supply connection (for standard configurations).
+O N2 Nitrogen supply connection (for nitrogen configurations). 🙆 MAIN GAS Connection for gas driving pumps, active charge system, and pneumatic faceplate (where applicable) on universal and multi-gas configurations.
+Can be compressed air, CO2 or N2. 🙆 GAS 1 Connection for gas being injected into product (for universal and multi-gas configurations).
+Can be CO2 or N2.
+Gas 1 supplies both barrels unless Gas 2 also exists.
+O GAS 2 Connection for gas being injected into product (for universal and multi-gas configurations).
+Can be CO 2 or N 2 .
+Gas 2 serves barrel 2 if present.
+SYRUP RIGHT SYRUP LEFT SYR X Base syrup connection.
 The base flavor syrup in a given barrel.
+When SYRUP LEFT is used, it designates syrup for barrel 1.
+When SYRUP RIGHT is used, it designates syrup for barrel 2.
 O FLAV X Flavor shot connection.
-The flavor shot that will be mixed with a base syrup (on multi-flavor dispensers only).
+The flavor shot that will be mixed with a base syrup (on multi- flavor dispensers only).

-"X" represents the barrel number for SYRUP connections, and the flavor number for FLAV connections.
+"X" represents the barrel number for syrup (SYR) connections, and the flavor number for FLAV connections.

-4.10 Connecting to Water Supply
+4.7 Connecting to Water Supply